 …try, try, try again.
 There are four more meets at which swimmers can post consideration times for events that still have spots remaining after the Trials are complete.
 The spaces still up for grabs will be confirmed on 21st April after which the battle to fill the remaining gaps will continue at the following meets:

 - Mare Nostrum, Barcelona, Spain, 5-6 June

 Now, its not quite clear how the Europeans will be used.
 Selection is entirely at the discretion (that word again) of the Head Coach and NPD, and although the need to allow relay teams to post qualification times is explicitly included, the other stated aims of selection do not include allowing swimmers to post consideration times, unless they are already selected.
-The relay clause mainly applies to the women’s 4×100 free team, which has no spot at the moment, and to a lesser extent the women’s 4×200 free which sits in one of the wild card spots for Tokyo following their swim at the 2019 World Championships, but might want to improve their standing.
+The relay clause mainly applies to the women’s 4×100 free team, which has no spot at the moment, and to a lesser extent the women’s 4×200 free which sits in one of the wild card spots for Tokyo courtesy of the swim from the team at the 2019 European Junior Championships, but might want to improve their standing.
 All the other quartets secured their spots in Gwangju.

 So the implicit assumption is that it is an opportunity for swimmers to add additional events rather than those who missed out having a second go.
 But a team of 40 is allowed to go to Budapest, Covid restrictions notwithstanding, so those opportunities might yet be given.

 The Glasgow meet seems the most likely opportunity for most to swim, being a meet within the UK that should have a relatively open entry policy and which probably is not subject to the same uncertainty as those in France or Spain, which may yet be cancelled or to which travel may yet be prohibited for swimmers from the UK.